Historically Reported Douglas-Fir Exceeding 300 and 400 Feet

 350 ft “The river is deep and the banks are straight, so every rancher has a landing and delivers his produce on the bank of the river and the river steamer carries it to its destination.
 I thought I had seen big timbers in Michigan, but it is small in comparison to that in northwestern Washington Territory.
 It is nothing to see trees six and eight feet in diameter and three hundred and fifty feet high.
 The largest tree I saw was twelve feet in diameter, that was a cedar.
 The land along the Skaget is very rich and productive, that is, for crops that will grow there.” – Firemen’s Magazine, Volume 8, 1884 pg 420.

 350 ft “On the shores of Puget Sound the bulk of the forests of trees stand 250 feet high, while firs have been cut measuring almost 350 feet in height.” – The sun.
 (New York [N.Y.])
-April 22, 1906, Third Section, Page 5.350 ft A “Cedar” tree on the propert of J. M. Hockett in Kalama Valley, “Montana”[Washington!] was reportedly 350 feet tall and 18 feet in diameter.
-Whole townships in that section were reportedly covered in fir trees 250 to 350 feet high. – The Mechanical News – An Illustrated Journal of Manufacturing …, Volume 20, J. Leffel & Company, 1890 Pg 162.
+April 22, 1906, Third Section, Page 5.

-350+ft “The trees of our forests, owing to the favorable influences referred to, are of rich, dark green foliage, rapid growth to enormous proportions, commonly from 3 to 6 feet in diameter, 350 feet high, sometimes more, and 185 feet to the first limb.
-This I state from actual measurements from trees prone on the ground.”
-Fifth Biennial Report to the Board of Horticulture – Oregon Board of Horticulture, 1898 pg.
-545
+350+ft Quoting from Dr J. R. Cardwell, President of the Oregon Board of Horticulture, “The trees of our forests, owing to the favorable influences referred to, are of rich, dark green foliage, rapid growth to enormous proportions, commonly from 3 to 6 feet in diameter, 350 feet high, sometimes more, and 185 feet to the first limb.
+This I state from actual measurements from trees prone on the ground.” – Our Conifers Economically Considered.
+By Dr J.R.
+Cardwell – 5th Biennial Report of the Oregon Board of Horticulture, 1899 pg.
+544-549.
+Note: It is likely that Dr Cardwell measured these fallen trees while clearing his land for his gardens.
+He owned several properties in the Portland area, as he was one of the early pioneers to Oregon in 1852, becoming Portland’s first dentist.

 350 ft Trees from 250 to 350 feet high are common sights.
 A fir tree recently cut near Clallam Bay was 13 feet in diameter at the butt, and a 100-foot log cut therefrom, which was seven feet in diameter at the top, scaled 84,100 feet of lumber.
 Report by Washington (State).
 Bureau of Statistics, Agriculture and Immigration – 1896, pg 112.